close search bar

 Best practices for open source license management in software supply chain governance

-• Developers should be wary of using AI-assisted coding tools, which may produce code with the potential for license violations and intellectual property infringement.
-We are at the very beginning of practical, widespread AI-assisted coding.
-However, it’s an open question—one that will likely have to be settled by the courts and government regulation—on the legal and ethical ramifications of AI-produced code.
+• Be wary of AI-assisted coding tools, which can produce code with the potential for license violations and intellectual property infringement.
+We are at the very beginning of practical, widespread AI-assisted coding, and the legal and ethical ramifications of AI-produced code remains an open question—one that will likely have to be settled by the courts and government regulation.

 • Assess license terms.
 Evaluate the license terms and conditions of each component and assess whether they are compatible with the intended use of the product.